isabella232/infobip-pubnub-demo/README.md

 ## Implementation

-Our app will compose of two parts: static web app that will run the basic chat interface and a pair of PubNub functions running in the back-end that will determine when to fall back to SMS and pipe the appropriate messages to Infobip SMS function.
+Our app will consist of two parts: a static web app that will run the basic chat interface and a pair of PubNub functions running in the back-end that will determine when to fallback to SMS and pipe the appropriate messages to Infobip SMS function.

-All of this will be grouped under single PubNub application, and using one keyset.
-After creating a new app default keyset will be set up.
-One thing that is required is to enable the presence feature for the keyset.
-You can find out more about presence from [official docs](https://www.pubnub.com/products/presence/).
+All of this will be grouped under a single PubNub application, using one keyset.
+After creating a new app, default keyset will be set up.
+You'll need to enable the presence feature for the keyset.
+You can earn more about presence from [official docs](https://www.pubnub.com/products/presence/).

-In addition to updating the keyset we'll need to install the Infobip SMS function.
-You can find it in [blocks catalog](https://www.pubnub.com/docs/blocks-catalog/infobip-sms).
-Just make sure to install it under appropriate app / keyset combination and set up the Infobip API key within its code.
-For details on SMS function setup check out the accompanying [walkthrough](https://www.pubnub.com/docs/blocks-catalog/infobip-sms#walkthrough).
+In addition to updating the keyset, we'll need to install the Infobip SMS function.
+You can find it in the [blocks catalog](https://www.pubnub.com/docs/blocks-catalog/infobip-sms).
+Make sure to install it under the appropriate app / keyset combination and set up the Infobip API key within its code.
+Check out this [walkthrough](https://www.pubnub.com/docs/blocks-catalog/infobip-sms#walkthrough) on how to set up SMS function.

 ### Chat app client

-For it's part the static chat web app is a classic PubNub subscribe / publish application.
+For its part, the static chat web app is a classic PubNub subscribe / publish application.

 Down the road we'll need the ability to send SMS text messages to users that drop out of the chat without signing out.
 To do that we'll need their phone numbers, so we require users accessing the app to fill out a simple sign-in form with their screen name and phone number.

 ![sing in screen](img/sign-in.png)

-Both input values are later on grouped together and used as an `uuid` when setting up the PubNub client.
+Both input values will be grouped together and used as an `uuid` when setting up the PubNub client.

 ```javascript
 // constants setup